 If you’re feeling motivated, you can start reading around subjects you know you’re taking next year.
 Take a look at Megan’s top reading tips to get you through your degree.

 Is there something you struggled with this year or you’d like to improve?
 If you’re looking to stay occupied you could always brush up on study skills.
 The Library’s My Learning Essentials online resources cover everything from presenting skills and group work, to exploring the University’s special collections and subject specific databases.
 There’s also practical support for things like time management, critical reading and writing and analysing sources.
 They don’t take long to complete, but could be useful refreshers as the beginning of semester gets closer!

 If you’re interested in developing new skills that will help either your academic work or career aspirations, you could take a look at LinkedIn Learning which is offering a month’s free trial (just don’t forget to cancel before you’re charged!)

 As your plans for next year become more clear, you’ll need to have a think about what you might need to bring back that you didn’t have in halls – and have a chat with your new housemates about who’s bringing what!
 Also spend some time talking about how you plan to work things like bills, shopping, and cooking.
 If you haven’t already, take a look at our tips for things to think about.

 Don’t just take our word for it, read student writer Megan’s tips for getting prepared for next year!

-But, most importantly, enjoy your summer!
-It’s been a tough year, so remember to be proud of what you’ve achieved.
-Once you’re finished with your academic work take some time to relax and catch up with friends and family (always following government guidelines for socialising!)
+But, most importantly, enjoy your summer and be proud of what you’ve achieved.
+Once you’re finished with your academic work take some time to relax and catch up with friends and family.

-Your My Manchester newsletters will be taking a break over summer, but we’ll be posting regularly on Student News and Students at Manchester so you can keep up to date.
+Your My Manchester newsletters will be taking a break over summer, but we’ll be posting regularly on Student News and Instagram so you can keep up to date.
 If there is anything we need to update you about we will email you – so occasionally check your emails!